XueL6135/sep10-freedom-project/blog/entry01.md

 # EDP #

 The _Engineering Design Process_ might be a bit long as the **first step of defining** that im on which is actually knowing the field of the career and the job behind it has a lot of meaning and i need to a lot of research in order to actually know what forensic science actually is, But so far with the links that i found i would think myself on a good place of not to worry about gathering imformation as i already know about the topic and as i look into the technologies behind it.
-The second step would be on the real **ENP**, in which im still working on that as i research more about what problems are there in the fornesic science industry and what they still **need to solve** or what **they don't have** that i might just use that chance and think of a way to solve it as the design process might use a lot of time but i think with the time, it would be worth it to find something that wasn't there before.
+The **second step** would be on the real **ENP**, in which im still working on that as i research more about what problems are there in the fornesic science industry and what they still **need to solve** or what **they don't have** that i might just use that chance and think of a way to solve it as the design process might use a lot of time but i think with the time, it would be worth it to find something that wasn't there before.

+# skills #

+Some of the skills that i think i have to make this project work is that when it comes to projects like these i will try and do collabrative work and maybe get inspirational projects from others as that includes _socializing_, I can also manage my _time_ quite well, i can also _organize_ pretty well, and i can use my _imagination_ with great effect with along designing of _art_ in which its one of my habits, as im also quite good in the writing catagory in case i need to take notes.

+## More in detail about my Skills ##